swastika12348ig-source/Debika/README.md

 # Debika
-This is my first gitrepository
+This is my first Git repository
+Author-misti